Thuata/FrameworkBundle/doc/idea.md

 - As a user I can remove a todo
 - As an admin I can see a chart with the number of todos created by day on a sliding month
-We need to create an application that will manage todo lists.

-Here are the needs :

-- As a user I can create a list with a name
-- As a user I can create a todo in a list with a content
-- As a user I can order my todos
-- As a user I can see a list of lists
-- As a user I can see a list of todos
-- As a user I can mark a todo as DONE
-- As a user I can remove a todo
-- As an admin I can see a chart with the number of todos created by day on a sliding month

 We could have written lots more and lots of things more complicated.
+But that's enough fir the example.

 Lets study what goes in what layer :